printedcircuitbeans/RP2040-SM-PCB/README.md

 - Integrated charge circuit and BMS (Battery Management System)
 - 400 mAh LiPo battery and UPS (Uninterruptible Power Supply) like power path design.

+I'm working on a small datasheet to make the watch easier to understand and to build if someone wishes to do so.

 The watch runs a low level OS which handles all functions and manages a GUI interface.
 Currently I am having issues with flashing the watch - which is a new development as the flash worked before.
+I'll likely write up an errata for the watch.

 <img width="348" height="475" alt="image" src="https://github.com/user-attachments/assets/6c2ac127-7a2a-4924-9ef8-f3939657c862" />
 <img width="348" height="475" alt="image" src="https://github.com/user-attachments/assets/8bf6a951-1638-43d7-adb3-79ef8d951da8" />